bokkypoobah/ConnextProjectContracts/test/TESTSPEC.md

     - fails with either "hub signature invalid"
 26. Fails if hub is not the signer of sigHub
     - with "hub signature invalid"
-27. TESTME Fails if user token transferFrom fails (token transfer not approved)
+27. Fails if user token transferFrom fails (token transfer not approved)
     - with "user token deposit failed"
-28. TESTME verify that totalChannelWei is increased by depposits and decreased by withdrawals as expected in success case
+28. verify that totalChannelWei is increased by depposits and decreased by withdrawals as expected in success case
-29. TESTME same for tokens
+29. same for tokens
-30. TESTME verify that channel total balances (weiBalances[2]) are increased by deposits and decreased by withdrawals as expected in success case
+30. verify that channel total balances (weiBalances[2]) are increased by deposits and decreased by withdrawals as expected in success case
-31. TESTME same for tokens
+31. same for tokens
-32. TESTME verify that channelBalances[0] is successfully updated based on pending deposit withdraw in the case that deposits are greater than withdrawals
+32. verify that channelBalances[0] is successfully updated based on pending deposit withdraw in the case that deposits are greater than withdrawals
-33. TESTME verify that channelBalances[0] stays the same in the case that withdraws >= deposits
+33. verify that channelBalances[0] stays the same in the case that withdraws >= deposits
-34. TESTME same as above for channelBalances[1] in case where deposits are greater than withdrawals
+34. same as above for channelBalances[1] in case where deposits are greater than withdrawals
-35. TESTME same as above for channelBalances[1] in case where withdrawals >= deposits
+35. same as above for channelBalances[1] in case where withdrawals >= deposits
-36. TESTME Fails if token transfer for withdrawal fails
-    - with "user token withdrawal transfer failed"
-    - TODO how could this fail?

 Scenario: